Micky Ward: Honors and recognition

 In 2002 while training for his second fight Vs Gatti, Ward was awarded the Inaugural Ted Williams Globe & Anchor Award.
 The honor is given out by the U.S. Marines, to a non-Marine who has shown commitment and dedication to excellence, as well as the hard work and guts.

-In November 2010 the city of Lowell built a traffic circle in Wards honor titled the Micky Ward traffic circle.
+In November 2010, the city of Lowell built a traffic circle in Wards honor titled the Micky Ward traffic circle.

 Ward was awarded the rarely given out James A. Farley Award in 2010, for his lifelong honesty and integrity in the sport of boxing.

-Ward was inducted into the Connecticut Boxing Hall of Fame in 2010.
+In 2005, Ward was given the Contribution to Boxing Award from the Connecticut Boxing Hall of Fame.
+Ward was later inducted into the Connecticut Boxing Hall of Fame in 2010.
 He was the first person to be inducted without having any real ties to the state.

 Ward was presented with the Boxing Legacy Award at "The Tradition", a yearly event celebrating New England sports.
 He was also part of The Sports Museum class of 2011 at the TD Garden.

-In 2015 Ward was inducted into the New Jersey Boxing Hall of Fame serving as the headliner.
+In 2015, Ward was inducted into the New Jersey Boxing Hall of Fame serving as the headliner.

-In 2018 Ward was selected as the honorary team captain for team USA, during the USA vs. Ireland Northeast Boxing Tour event in Boston on March 12.
+In 2018, Ward was selected as the honorary team captain for team USA, during the USA vs. Ireland Northeast Boxing Tour event in Boston on March 12.

-On July 12, 2019 Ward along side Tony DeMarco were both honored at the first ever boxing event at Encore Boston Harbor.
+On July 12, 2019, Ward alongside Tony DeMarco were both honored at the first ever boxing event at Encore Boston Harbor.
 Both being given special awards for their impact on boxing in Massachusetts.

 In 2019, Ward was inducted into the Atlantic City Boxing Hall of Fame.
-Ward headlined the event along side Bernard Hopkins.
+Ward headlined the event alongside Bernard Hopkins.

 Ward was inducted into the National Boxing Hall of Fame in 2024.

-In 2024 Ward served as the honorary Captain for the indoor football team the Massachusetts Pirates during their inaugural game at the Tsongas Center.
+In 2024, Ward served as the honorary Captain for the indoor football team the Massachusetts Pirates during their inaugural game at the Tsongas Center.
 Ward also got to flip the ceremonial coin toss.

 Ward has also been honored by the Irish American community numerous times.
 He was given the Irish American Hero Award in 2006.
 He was named to Irish America's top 100 in 2011.
-In 2016 he has given the John F. Kennedy National Award.
+In 2016, he has given the John F. Kennedy National Award.
 Which is given to a Outstanding American of Irish Descent.
 Most recently he was recognized by the Irish community in his home town of Lowell when he was given The Anam C'ara Award for his work in the local community.